nfriedly/elance-withdrawal/readme.md

 Elance Automatic Withdrawal Bot
 ===============================

-Logs into your Elance account once per day and withdrawals any available funds.
+Logs into your Elance account and withdrawals any available funds to the account you specify.
-Built because Elance won't do it automatically.

 Installation
 ------------